Before all the fad foods that exist today, there were good old traditional pastries like Ang Ku Kueh.

 Everything at Kueh Ho Jiak is handmade with love.

-The Bomb Puff was the bomb.
-A curry puff with a crisp, fluffy pastry, the filling within is chunky and very flavourful.
-Eating it, you can tell they’ve put a lot of effort into every element of the puff.
+The Bomb Puff is the bomb.
+A curry puff with a crispy, fluffy pastry, its filling is chunky and very flavourful.
+Eating it, you can tell that the people at Kueh Ho Jiak have put a lot of effort into perfecting every element of the puff.

-The Ubi Kayu was delicious as well.
-Coming with a fancy pair of toothpicks, these cassava balls are fragrant and are so soft, they melt in your mouth!
+The Ubi Kayu here is delicious as well.
+Served with a fancy pair of toothpicks, these cassava balls are fragrant and so soft, they melt in your mouth!

 A New Lease Of Life

-Kueh Ho Jiak is all about inventing new recipes and giving traditional kuehs a new lease of life by modernising its flavours.
+Kueh Ho Jiak is all about inventing new recipes and giving traditional kuehs a new lease of life.
 A novel idea, these photogenic kuehs are sure to capture your heart and tastebuds!

 Made with no preservatives, no pork, and no lard, you can even request for vegan versions to be made!
-Every kueh is made using healthy, fresh ingredients so you can be sure you’re putting only good stuff into your body.
+Every kueh is made using healthy, fresh ingredients, so you can be sure you’re putting only good things into your body.

 Looking to get your hands on these goodies?
-Place an order with Elizabeth at 90284359!
-The kuehs here tend to sell out pretty quickly.
-While they say they’re open until 2pm, most days, they close at 12pm because they’ve run out of kuehs to sell!
+Place an order with Elizabeth at 9028 4359 because the kuehs here tend to sell out quite fast.
+While officially, Kueh Ho Jiak opens until 2pm, most days, it is closed by noon because it has run out of kuehs to sell!

 Affordable, delicious, and so photogenic, you won’t regret trying these little treats!